-HOW CAN I USE THE FUNDS?
+HOW CAN I USE FIRST BOOK GRANT FUNDS?

-- FBG funds typically buy release time from academic duties, usually to support a second term or semester of academic release to supplement an existing semester/term sabbatical.
-If you work at an institution that does not grant sabbaticals and/or if you are in a full-time, permanent teaching position that does not include sabbatical leave, you must contact us to discuss your eligibility before applying for this grant: grants@louisville-institute.org. - It is common for the total amount of a First Book budget to be designated for salary/benefit replacement. - If you are requesting sabbatical funds for research materials or assistance, travel, or other resources, you will need to prepare a line-item and an explanatory budget narrative (see page 14). - For questions about grant proposals, please email grants@louisville-institute.org.
+- FBG funds typically buy release time from academic duties, usually to support a second term or semester of academic release to supplement an existing semester/ term sabbatical.
+If you teach at an institution of higher education that does not grant sabbaticals and/or if you are in a full-time, permanent teaching position that does not include sabbatical leave, contact us to discuss your eligibility before applying for this grant: grants@louisville-institute.org. - The total amount of a First Book Grant is typically designated for salary/benefit replacement for sabbatical/research leave.
+However, if you are requesting funds for research materials or assistance, travel, or other resources beyond research leave, you will need to prepare a line-item and an explanatory budget narrative (see page 18). - For questions about grant proposals, please email grants@louisville-institute.org.